 Accurate attribution ensures that businesses can measure the success of these channels and integrate them seamlessly into their overall strategy.

 By fostering collaboration, implementing transparent tracking systems, and embracing multi-touch attribution, businesses can optimize their customer journey and drive consistent deal flow.
+The discussion on how tocreate a deal sourcing strategy breaks down proactive methods that integrate into your overall approach to balancing inbound and outbound opportunities.

-Building a Robust Deal Flow Pipeline
+Building a Robust Dealflow Pipeline

 1. Outbound Startup Sourcing: Personalized and Proactive